pgeorgef/Emag-MultiThreaded-Product-price-Scraper/README.md

   * Bs4

 ### How to use
-  * After you compile the main.py file you will be requested to input a product name (example: Samsung, Apple etc) in the end the script will output a csv file that cotains the name, the link and the price.
+  * After you run the main.py file you will be requested to input a product name (example: Samsung, Apple etc) in the end the script will output a csv file that cotains the name, the link and the price.

 ### Possible issues that may appear